 For further details, please see the

 Note: This feature is experimental, and not ready for production.
 Use at your own risk!
-To enable it, compile PowerDNS Authoritative Server using --experimental-pkcs11-support flag.
+To enable it, compile PowerDNS Authoritative Server using --enable-experimental-pkcs11 flag on configure.
 This requires you to have p11-kit libraries and headers.

 Instructions on how to setup SoftHSM to work with the feature after compilation on ubuntu/debian (tested with Ubuntu 12 and 14).

 - apt-get install softhsm p11-kit opensc

 - create directory /etc/pkcs11/modules

 Add file called 'softhsm' there with (on newer versions, use softhsm.module)

 module: /home/cmouse/softhsm/lib/softhsm/libsofthsm.so managed: yes